TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
-*Section-ID*: Map-ID of cross-section <br>
+*Section-ID*: ID of cross-section <br>
 *nbrpoints*: Number of points at the cross section of the sub-basin’s reservoir <br>
 *x-axis*: Values at the x-axis for each point of the cross section in the sub-basin’s reservoir (from left to right, view from upstream side) \[m] <br>
 *y-axis*: Values at the y-axis for each point of the cross section in the sub-basin’s reservoir (from left to right, view from upstream side) \[m]

 Example: This optional file allows specifying detailed data on cross section geometry for the calculation of water routing through the sub-basin’s reservoir.
 If this file is not found in the folder reservoir, a simplified modelling approach for the calculation of sediment balance is assumed.
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 was divided into 53 cross sections.
+The reservoir located at the outlet point of the sub-basin with the ID 60 was divided into 53 cross sections.
 The first row holds eight points with values at the x-axis (81.18 m, 119.29 m, etc) and y-axis (460 m, 450 m, etc) at the most upstream cross section of the of the sub-basin’s reservoir.
 The second row holds 12 points with values at the x-axis (60.72 m, 189.24 m, etc) and y-axis (460 m, 450 m, etc) at the next downstream cross section of the sub-basin’s reservoir.
 All cross sections of the sub-basin’s reservoir must be entered in the file.
 The value at the y-axis should be given after the value at the x-axis for a same point at the cross section.
-Sub-basins with data on cross section geometry must be entered in different input files (e.g. ```cross_sec_60.dat``` referred to sub-basin with Map-ID 60).
+Sub-basins with data on cross section geometry must be entered in different input files (e.g. ```cross_sec_60.dat``` referred to sub-basin with ID 60).
 Sub-basins without outlet reservoirs or those without measured data on cross section geometry must not be entered.

-**10)** ```original_sec_”Map-ID”.dat``` <br>
+**10)** ```original_sec_”ID”.dat``` <br>
 (optional)

 ```